minhcongnguyenSud/nlpproject/README.md

 ## Learning Objectives

-By completing this project, you will learn:
+By completing this project, the object of the project:

 1. **Web Scraping**: How to automatically extract data from websites
 2. **API Integration**: How to work with external AI services